pityq/mustaine.github.io/_posts/2018-01-02-logs-as-first-class-citizen.md

   }
 {% endhighlight %}

-Implementing the feature will drive you to the details.
-When test the insides, the assert should focus in the details.
+Implementing the feature will help you drive out the details.
+When test the insides, the assert should focus on the details.

 {% highlight java %}
 @Test